Thu, 17 Sep 2020 by James Green

 - The five best books for startup entrepreneurs.

 Before setting up a business, you need to decide whether you want to trade as a sole trader or as a limited company.

 Sole trader: A sole trader is where a person runs their own business and has complete control and keeps all profits after tax.
 As a result, the sole trader is liable for any debts that the business accrues, which means that personal finances and assets are at risk.

 Limited Company: A limited company is a private company which is registered with Companies House.
 A Limited Company may have multiple business owners.
 It also has limited liability, so should the business fall into debt, the owners are not fully liable, which protects their personal assets and finances.

 Both business types have their pros and cons.
-So an entrepreneur should research to understand better what business type is more suited to their business idea as well as the industry they’re looking to enter.
+Each entrepreneur should conduct their own research to better understand which business type is best suited to their business idea as well as the industry they’re looking to enter.